What I Wish I’d Known Before Moving to Montreal

 11 things to consider before moving to Montreal

-Six years ago, my partner and I moved to Montreal from Halifax.
+Seven years ago, my partner and I moved to Montreal from Halifax.
 Having visited the city numerous times before, we assumed the transition to this new, albeit much larger city, would go smoothly.
 At the worst, we’d mispronounce a few French words along the way, but that’s to be expected.
 As it turned out, there was more than just the language barrier we had to overcome if we wanted to feel at home here.
-So before you consider moving to Montreal, here’s some things you should know.
+So, before you consider moving to Montreal, here are some things you should know.

 Montreal winters are infamous for good reason

 Coming from the seaside province of Nova Scotia, where winters are long, cold, and wet, we thought we were prepared for the seasonal temperature dip.
 But as we quickly found out, in Montreal, it’s more of a plummet.
 In fact, during our first winter in 2015, the temperature in February averaged -15° C. I managed okay, but the next year I spent the fall shopping for garments I would never have considered purchasing in Nova Scotia.
 This included multiple thermal layers, a down jacket, thick snow pants, rubber boots and insulated mittens, all of which left me looking like a cross between an Arctic explorer and a plush toy.
 Still, I was warm.
 My advice?
 Don’t spend even one winter suffering and stock up on gear upon arrival.

 Take a look back at the coldest day in Canadian history.

 Summers in Montreal are hotter than hot